openstack/openstack-manuals/doc/user-guide/source/configure_access_and_security_for_instances.rst

 +--------------------------------------+--------------------------------------+

-.. note:: To accept requests from a particular range of IP addresses, specify the IP address block in the CIDR box.
+.. note:: To accept requests from a particular range of IP addresses, specify the IP address block in the :guilabel:`CIDR` box.

 #.
 Click :guilabel:`Add`.